-- 13. The procedures attached at Appendix 1 apply in relation to any alleged breach of this Code. - 14.
-Formal guidance from the Monitoring Officer in respect of expected conduct by Assembly members appointed to relevant positions by the Mayor of London is attached at Appendix 2. - 15.
-The Authority's Planning Code of Conduct is attached at Appendix 3. - 16.
-The procedures under which complaints made against the Mayor's Office for Policing and Crime are attached at Appendix 4. - 17.
-The procedures under which registration and declaration of interests, gifts and hospitality are to be made are attached at Appendix 5.
+13. The procedures attached at Appendix 1 apply in relation to any alleged breach of this Code.

+14. Formal guidance from the Monitoring Officer in respect of expected conduct by Assembly Members appointed to relevant positions by the Mayor of London is attached at Appendix 2.

+15. The Authority's Planning Code of Conduct is attached at Appendix 3.

+16. The procedures under which complaints made against the Mayor's Office for Policing and Crime are handled are attached at Appendix 4.

+17. The procedures under which registration and declaration of interests, gifts and hospitality are to be made are attached at Appendix 5.

-Issue date March 2018
+Issue date May 2024

-Amendments made from previous version Updated to ensure it makes explicit reference to sexual harassment and to bribery
+Amendments made from previous version The descriptors to the seven principles of public life have been updated.
+When a Member is acting in their 'official capacity' is now defined.
+A definition of bullying conduct has been inserted using the Advisory, Conciliation and Arbitration Service wording.
+Other registrable interests are now defined, and the declaration requirements are the same for disclosable pecuniary interests.
+There is now a requirement to disclose 'relationships' at meetings, and a footnote definition has been added.
+The definition of a meeting has been amended to make it clear that panels fall within the definition.

-Approved by Mayor under cover of MD2263 Assembly at Plenary meeting 22 March 2018
+Approved by Mayor under cover of MD3235 Assembly at Plenary meeting 8 February 2024

-Review date June 2022
+Review date May 2026

 Senior owner Monitoring Officer

 Document owner Monitoring Officer

-GUIDANCE ON MAKING A COMPLAINT ABOUT A GLA MEMBER'S CONDUCT
+GLA MEMBER CODE OF CONDUCT COMPLAINTS PROCEDURE